 If an employee separates employment with OCERS the employee may still be eligible for a retirement allowance from OCERS.
-The employee may leave her or herhis or her contributions on deposit with the Retirement System.
-If the employee leaves her or herhis or her money on deposit the account will continue to earn interest.
+The employee may leave his or her contributions on deposit with the Retirement System.
+If the employee leaves his or her money on deposit the account will continue to earn interest.
 The employee may then become eligible to elect a retirement benefit from OCERS at a later date.
 This is called a "Deferred Retirement" allowance.

 An employee who separates from employment may receive a Deferred Retirement allowance upon meeting certain eligibility criteria.
-If an employee has earned five (5) or more years of service credit at the time of her or herhis or her separation from employment, he/she is eligible to a Deferred Retirement allowance based on the requirement of their plan formula.
-Plan J (i.e.

-2.7 @55) members are eligible to retire when they would have accrued 10 years of service had they remained working and are at least age 50.
+If an employee has earned five (5) or more years of service credit at the time of his or her separation from employment, he/she is eligible to a Deferred Retirement allowance based on the requirement of their plan formula.
+Plan J (i.e. 2.7 @55) members are eligible to retire when they would have accrued 10 years of service had they remained working and are at least age 50.
 Plan U members (i.e 2.5 @67) are eligible to retire at age 52.
-If an employee has earned less than five (5) years of service credit at the time of her or her his or her separation, the employee can a Deferred Retirement allowance at age 70.
+If an employee has earned less than five (5) years of service credit at the time of his or her separation, the employee can a Deferred Retirement allowance at age 70.
 An employee may also elect to receive a lump sum payment consisting of the accumulated employee contributions and interest in lieu of a monthly retirement allowance.